-A team led by researchers at NASA‘s Jet Propulsion Laboratory have recently found more large comets in our Solar System.
-Scientists describing them as massive icy wanderers.
+A team led by researchers at NASA‘s Jet Propulsion Laboratory has recently found more large comets in our Solar System.
+Scientists describe them as massive icy wanderers.

 Scientists used data from the agency’s WISE spacecraft to pin down new estimates on comet populations in our corner of the galaxy.
-They also used infrared telescope name NEOWISE to dug into all-sky to find that long-period comets measuring at least 1 kilometer (0.6 miles) across are seven times more abundant than was predicted before.
+They also used an infrared telescope named NEOWISE to dig into all-sky to find that long-period comets measuring at least 1 kilometer (0.6 miles) across are seven times more abundant than was predicted before.

 Most of the long-period comets emerged from the hypothetical Oort Cloud.
 The Oort Cloud is in the form of scattered bubble of icy stuff thought to encompass our Solar System even beyond the outer regions of the Kuiper Belt.

 Lead researcher James Bauer from the University of Maryland said, “We now know that there are more relatively large chunks of ancient material coming from the Oort Cloud than we thought.
-The number of comets speaks to the amount of material left over from the solar system’s formation.”
+The number of comets indicates the amount of material left over from the solar system’s formation.”

 Scientists are searching for those comets that were kicked out by Oort Cloud millions of years ago.